Finimpact

 How to Apply for a Startup Business Loan

-A typical loan application process will look like this:
+A typical startup business loan application process will look like this:

 Step 1: Write a business plan In addition to making your case to potential lenders, a good business plan will help you determine your financing needs.
 Remember to include market research describing your target market and how you can serve it better than your competitors.